devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 * Executor will define , how many jobs run parallely at a time.
 ![preview](../images/jenkins12.png)

-## To  create a job , we have multiple ways .Refer below screen shot:
+## Multiple ways to create a job:
 ![preview](../images/jenkins13.png)

-### Creating a new job in FREESTYLE:
+## Creating a new job in FREESTYLE:
 * click on the newitem and follow the below screenshots :
 ![preview](../images/jenkins14.png)
 ![preview](../images/jenkins15.png)